How much does it cost to study in Germany?

 2. IELTS preparation and Examination fees*

-- Face to Face IELTS Preparation fees: NRs 7910 (Inclusive of Books and Materials)
+- Intensive IELTS Preparation fees: NRs 7910 (Inclusive of books, materials and taxes)

 *Applicable only for English taught program Applicants and not required for students who have already taken IELTS or equivalent test.